A Statistician's Overview of Physics-Informed Neural Networks for Spatio-Temporal Data: Physics-Informed Neural Networks (PINNs)

 As mentioned previously, in most cases in statistical applications of mechanistic-informed models with neural networks, our interest is to fit a deep neural network model with PDE constraints to data, which in the PINN literature is considered to be ``data-driven discovery'' of the PDE, by which they mean to learn the PDE parameters, $\bm{\theta}_m$ (i.e., an inverse problem).
 In this case, a data component is added to the objective function as in the variational approach and the PDE parameters can be estimated jointly with neural network parameters by minimizing the associated loss; the loss function $J_{P}$ in (\ref{eq:JP}) is a function of $\bm{\theta_m}$ in addition to $\bm{\theta_W}$ due to the dependence of $\bm{r}_t(\cdot)$ on $\bm{\theta_m}$.
 Moreover, additional data observations of the process can be used; i.e., given observations, $\{\bm{z}_{t^i}(\bm{s}^i):i=1,\ldots,N\}$,

-Note, in the original representation of data-driven discovery, there is no measurement error associated with the observation in (\ref{eq:JD}).
-The solution proceeds by optimizing the weighted combination

-where we now explicitly note that $J_P$ depends on the PDE parameters $\bm{\theta}_m$.
-After this optimization, one has learned the PDE parameters and the associated neural network can be used to obtain an estimate of $\bm{u}_t(\bm{s})$ at desired locations in space and time.
+Note, in the original presentation of data-driven discovery, there is no measurement error associated with the observation in (\ref{eq:JD}).
+The solution proceeds by optimizing the weighted combination \begingroup \endgroup where we now explicitly note that $J_P$ depends on the PDE parameters $\bm{\theta}_m$.
+After this optimization, one has learned the PDE parameters and the associated neural network can be used to obtain an estimate of the latent process of interest, $\bm{u}_t(\bm{s})$, at desired locations in space and time.

 Importantly, ``data-driven discovery of PDEs'' does not mean finding a functional form of PDEs in this case, but rather indicates estimating parameters within PDEs.
 The use of statistical models and deep neural networks to learn the functional form of mechanistic models is a growing area of research, but beyond the scope of this article.
 For recent overviews, see \citet{north2023review}, \citet{sahimi2024physics}, and \citet{north2025bayesian}.